 “No, don’t go Haley.
 Sit by me on the couch, won’t you?”
 Robin sniffed and rubbed the back of her hand over her eyes.

-“Now you’ve got charcoal on your face, too,” said Fontino.
-“How did you get those dark smudges on your side there?
+“Now you’ve smeared some charcoal on your face ,” said Fontino.
+“How did those dark smudges get on the side of your tunic?
 You didn’t rub against the picture.
 I was watching you.”

 George stepped forward.
-“Aunt Robin, you have a lovely home here.
-I’ve heard about your beautiful view.
-Would you be so kind as to show it to me tonight?”
+“Aunt Robin, I’ve heard about your beautiful view.
+Would you feel safe enough to show it to me tonight?”

 “With all of you here, yes.
 But I warn you, George, it won’t be a clear view and it will be very chilly out there.
 Grab my jacket from the closet, please?”

 Eric passed a camel hair jacket to Haley and she helped Robin put it on.
 “Come this way,” Robin said and she led Haley and George to the patio doors.
 “George, where is it you live?”

 Eric smiled when he saw that his aunt had calmed down.
 He then asked the others, “Who wants coffee?”

 FBI Agent Parker and his men responded with yes nods.
 Eric saw Fontino gesturing and spewing out instructions to his men in a corner of the foyer but after waving his men off to their assignments, Fontino came toward him and said, “Coffee, black, sounds great.
 It’s going to be a longer night than I thought.”